 |Car type||Electric range||Wallbox charge time||Rapid charge time|

-So far, the larger end of the electric-car spectrum has been occupied almost exclusively by premium offerings, but the ID.4 and its smaller ID.3 sibling are intended as far more attainable options, all the while offering internal-combustion-rivalling ranges and maximum showroom appeal.
+So far, the larger end of the electric-car spectrum has been occupied almost exclusively by premium offerings, but the ID.4 and its smaller ID.3 sibling are intended as far more attainable options, all the while offering petrol or diesel-rivalling ranges with maximum showroom appeal.

-Volkswagen says this top-spec model should come in at around 59,000 Euro – but we'll have to wait and see what post-grant UK pricing looks like.
-The entry price for the smaller-battery 52kWh version is 37,000 Euro, Volkswagen says; pricing is likely to run slightly higher than its Skoda Enyaq iV counterpart, which starts at £33,450 before the plug-in car grant in the UK.
+Volkswagen says top-spec models should come in at around 59,000 Euros – but we'll have to wait and see what post-grant UK pricing looks like.
+The entry price for the smaller-battery 52kWh version is around 37,000 Euros, Volkswagen says; pricing is likely to run slightly higher than its Skoda Enyaq iV counterpart, which starts at £33,450 before the grant in the UK.